 The Strawberry Daiquiri

 Jennifer Cox, an American engineer working in Cuba, must have seen the appeal of strawberry-flavored drinks when she created this classic cocktail.
-However, we credit Lucius Johnson for bringing the recipe stateside — especially to the Astor Hotel, a prestigious bar in New York in the 1910s.
-To make one, blend rum, simple syrup, lime juice, and four chopped strawberries with four or five ice cubes.
+However, we credit Lucius Johnson for bringing the recipe stateside — especially to the Astor Hotel, a prestigious New York bar, in the 1910s.
+To make one, blend rum, simple syrup, lime juice, and chopped strawberries with a handful of ice cubes.
 Serve the mixture in a coupe glass with a strawberry or lime wheel garnish.

 The Bubby’s Watermelon Margarita

 The pairing of watermelon and ginger is pure bliss in a Margarita.
-To make one, add a premium tequila of your choice, watermelon juice, lime juice, Cointreau liqueur, and agave syrup to a shaker.
+To make one, add tequila, watermelon juice, lime juice, Cointreau liqueur, and agave syrup to a shaker.
 Shake until cold, serve in a Margarita glass with a half-salted rim, and garnish with a watermelon slice.

 The Watermelon Spritz

 For spritz fans looking to shake things up, this cocktail is a summer must-have.
 Steve Gleich, restaurant bar manager at Gibsons Italia, had a unique source of inspiration for this cocktail: a day at the spa.
-To make one, add watermelon juice, blanco tequila, aloe liqueur, grenadine, dry sparkling rosé, lemon juice, and a mint garnish.
-Pour this cocktail into a red wine glass over ice, and relax.
+Watermelon juice, blanco tequila, aloe liqueur, grenadine, dry sparkling rosé, lemon juice, and a mint garnish make up this sessionable sip.
+Serve in a red wine glass over ice, and relax.

 The Gin Gin Mule